LinqLover/sonyx/docs/study/study-design.md

     - process and tooling satisfaction: How much did the participant enjoy performing the task/working with the toolset?
     - confidence about solution: How confident are the participants with their solution?
     - quantification: Likert/ordinal scales
-  - Solution approaches (observation and record-keeping):
+  - Cognitive empathy with the system (questionnaire):
-    - purposiveness/ramification of solution approaches: How many different approaches did the participant try out?
-Did they tend to select top-down or bottom-up approaches?
+    - How easy was it for you to understand the system to analyze?
-    - qualitative
+    - quantification: Likert/ordinal scale

 - **Statistical hypotheses:**
   - *TODO*

 *Data collection: Every participant is assigned a unique ID.
-To generate more honest answers, they are asked to turn off their screen while completing the questionnaires.*
+To fight the experimenter/interviewer bias, they are asked to turn off their screen while completing the questionnaires.*

 ## Recruitment announcement